frogssoldseparately/shippacker/README.md

 ## What it does

 This tool allows sequences that have custom instrument banks (`.mmrs` files that contain `.zbank` and `.bankmeta` files) to be played via 2ship2harkinian.
-It packages up all of the sequences you give it into a `.o2r` mod file that is placed directly in your 2ship `mods` folder.
+It packages up all of the sequences you give it into a `.o2r` mod file that is placed directly in your 2ship `mods` folder (by default).
 This tool accepts:

 - `.mmrs` with and without custom banks
 - `.*seq`, provided the name follows the "\[song\_name\]\_\[bank\_id\]\_\[category-list\].*seq" format